Buenos Aires, Argentina — City Guide 2026

 Tango Dinner Shows

 Tourist shows combine a multi-course dinner with professional tango performances.
-The dancing is world-class even if the format is commercial.
+The dancing is at competition level even if the format is commercial.
 Budget from $45 (show only) to $300+ (VIP dinner).

 | Show | Price (USD) | Notes |